 Laser Tattoo Removal

 If you now regret having a tattoo and would like to remove it, then help is at hand.
 Laser tattoo removal is a safe and effective treatment that makes tattoos of all sizes and colours simply fade away.
 Here at Unwanted Tattoos we use Q-Switched ND:YAG Laser tattoo removal offering a safe, fast and effective solution to your tattoo reduction or permanent removal.
-We have 2 treatment rooms with 2 different lasers in each room to treat different colours, our lasers are regularly serviced to give you the best treatment everytime.
+We have 2 treatment rooms with 2 different lasers in each room to treat different colours, our lasers are regulary serviced to give you the best treatment everytime.

 How It Works?